City of Albany Cyberattack

 The city of Albany paid roughly $300,000 to recover from the ransomware attack.
 The $300,000 cost included destroyed servers, upgrading user security software, purchasing firewall insurance, and improvements to the city’s systems following the attack.
 The money was taken from the city’s contingency account.

 “The key that saved us is we had daily backup of mission-critical systems,” said Rachel McEneny, commissioner of Administrative Services in a follow-up (https://www.timesunion.com/news/article/Ransomware-attack-on-Albany-cost-300K-to-14473544.php) Times Union report.

-McEneny said the city’s Information Technology department received alerts there had been an infiltration early Saturday morning on March 30th, and was announced on April 1st.
-System were shut down and the hackers demanded payment in cryptocurrency for the city of Albany to recover files they had encrypted.
+McEneny said the city’s Information Technology department received alerts there had been an infiltration early Saturday morning on March 30th and was announced on April 1st.
+The system was shut down and the hackers demanded payment in cryptocurrency for the city of Albany to recover files they had encrypted.

 The City of Albany worked with the NYS Information Technology Services and FBI, but officials didn’t have an update on those investigations.

 In the immediate aftermath of the attack, employees received daily updates and were offered credit monitoring.
 Every city desktop and laptop were scanned before being put back online.
 The 2020 proposed budget is expected to include a 25% percent increase in funding for the IT department, which will go to more future-proofing from cyber-attacks over the current $1.2 million budget.